vault27/Foundation/paloalto.md

 - You enable IPv6 on interface
 - You configure address
 - You enable Duplicate Address Detection
-- You enable  NDP Monitoring - you can view the IPv6 addresses of devices on the link local network, their MAC address, associated username from User-ID, eachability Status of the address, and Last Reported date and time the NDP monitor received a Router Advertisement from this IPv6 address
+- You enable  NDP Monitoring - you can view the IPv6 addresses of devices on the link local network, their MAC address, associated username from User-ID, reachability Status of the address, and Last Reported date and time the NDP monitor received a Router Advertisement from this IPv6 address
 - You enable RA-Router Advertisment
 - You enable DNS support - include DNS information in Router Advertisment: Recursive DNS servers and lifetime, suffixes and lifetime, lifetime - the maximum length of time the client can use the specific RDNS Server to resolve domain names